 “Indeed, Captain Abbotsford.
 Like ants compared to elephants.”

 As I listened to the professor’s theories, I was immediately reminded of our conversations with the Duke of Courbevoie, and I wondered if it would be wise to tell him about our extraterrestrial contact.
 Molly and I talked about it later, and though we both thought it was a good plan, we also agreed that the timing was wrong.
 It would be better to wait until we returned to the Western Territory.
 There was certainly no hurry.
-Introduce him to Winterborne first, and then let him meet Archambeau in person.
+Introduce him to Winterborne first, and then let Krause meet Archambeau in person.

 The airship squadron set out for Borneo with our fuel tanks refreshed.
 The prevailing trade winds would dog our progress for another two weeks, until we reached the third largest island in the world and picked up our new recruits.